 The Cranbrook Theatre School staff is composed of working theatrical and educational professionals, many with multiple years with Cranbrook Theatre School.
 These dedicated and devoted artists work to develop the same passion in the campers they teach.

 The Greek Theatre provides the location for classes, rehearsals and performances with St. Dunstan’s Playhouse offering a second stage, rehearsal space and administrative headquarters for the school.
-Swimming is included in this division.

 From Page To Stage